-For Node Types other than B, the list of NetBIOS name servers to use MUST first be constructed as specified in section 3.1.4.2.1.
+For Node Types other than B, the list of NBNSs to use MUST first be constructed as specified in section 3.1.4.2.1.

-Name queries MUST then be performed as specified in [RFC1002] section 5.1 and [HYBRID], except that instead of simply querying a single NetBIOS name server, each name server in the list of NetBIOS name servers (NBNS) MUST be consulted in turn until one responds or the end of the list is reached.
+Name queries MUST then be performed as specified in [RFC1002] section 5.1 and [HYBRID], except that instead of simply querying a single NBNS, each address in the NBNS Address List MUST be consulted in turn until one responds or the end of the list is reached.

-If the end of the list of NBNS is reached, the Name Query MAY be processed against a local file LMHOSTS (see section 3.1.8).<7>
+If the end of the list of NBNS is reached, the Name Query will be processed against a local file LMHOSTS (see section 3.1.8) if ReadLMHostsFile is TRUE.

-3.1.4.2.1 NetBIOS Name Server Selection
+3.1.4.2.1 NBNS Selection

-If the application or higher-layer protocol specified a specific interface, then the NetBIOS name server list MUST be the list of name servers for that interface.
+If the application or higher-layer protocol specified a specific interface, then the NBNS list MUST be the NBNS Address List for that interface.

-If the application or higher-layer protocol did not specify a specific interface, then the NetBIOS name server list MUST be formed by concatenating the lists of name servers for each interface in the Interface List, in the order the interfaces appear in the Interface List.
+If the application or higher-layer protocol did not specify a specific interface, then the NBNS list MUST be formed by concatenating the NBNS Address List for each interface in the Interface List, in the order the interfaces appear in the Interface List.